Okmedia-LLC/opencart-custom-category-product/README.md

 2. **Enable the Module:**
    - Navigate to `Extensions > Extensions > Modules`.
-   - Find the `CustomCategoryProduct` module in the list and click `Install`.
+   - Find the `Custom Category Product` module in the list and click `Install`.
    - Once installed, click `Edit` to configure the module settings.

 ## Usage

 1. **Activate the Module:**
    - After installing the module, go to `Extensions > Extensions > Modules`.
-   - Find the `CustomCategoryProduct` module and click `Install`.
+   - Find the `Custom Category Product` module and click `Install`.
    - Once installed, click `Edit` to configure the module settings.

 2. **Create a Submodule:**